Ranjith54321/BikeServiceApplication/readme.md

      -> This application is for owners of Bike service station.
      -> It helps he owners to list the service they offer.
      -> Customers can choose one or more services to book.
+     -> Customer can register and login using E-mail

   ## Application Specifications :